Scope Heading link

-- The Makerspace is not open to the general public but we can help on a very limited basis.
+- The Makerspace is not open to the general public.
 If you are not affiliated with UIC please contact us to discuss your project in advance.

 Projects submitted as assigned in courses where the submitter is currently enrolled are typically not billed.
 This does not include graduate or undergraduate research credit courses, which fall under research work.
 Projects with significant research lab involvement or projects that continue past the conclusion of the semester may be billed.